The Szemeredi-Trotter Theorem in the Complex Plane: Covering Lemma

-\section{Covering lemma}
+\section{Covering Lemma}

 Our second main lemma (Covering Lemma) is an elaborate version of a lemma of Szemer\'edi and Trotter~\cite{SzT:83b}.
-It states that given a point set in $\R^d$, a constant fraction of the points can be enclosed into non-overlapping axis-aligned cubes such that the points are approximately evenly distributed among them.
-Before formulating the Covering Lemma, we introduce the concepts of $\kappa$-{\sl side-cube}s and {\sl shift-graph}s.
+It states that given a finite point set in $\R^d$, a constant fraction of the points can be enclosed into interior-disjoint axis-aligned cubes such that the points are approximately evenly distributed among them and each cube is adjacent to a ``buffer zone.''
+To specify what a ``buffer zone'' is, we introduce the concepts of \emph{$\kappa$-side-cube}s and \emph{shift-graph}s.